Kozphy/Note/program_lan/Python/data_analysis/Numpy/Numpy Basics_ Arrays and Computation.md

 ###### tags: `data analysis`

 ## Here are some of the things you’ll find in NumPy:
-• ndarray, an efficient multidimensional array providing fast array-oriented arith‐ metic operations and flexible broadcasting capabilities.
+• `ndarray`, an efficient `multidimensional array` providing fast array-oriented arithmetic operations and flexible broadcasting capabilities.

-• Mathematical functions for fast operations on entire arrays of data without hav‐ ing to write loops.
+• Mathematical functions for fast operations on entire arrays of data without having to write loops.

 • Tools for reading/writing array data to disk and working with memory-mapped files.

 • Linear algebra, random number generation, and Fourier transform capabilities.

 • A C API for connecting NumPy with libraries written in C, C++, or FORTRAN.

 ## For most data analysis applications, the main areas of functionality I’ll focus on are:
 • Fast vectorized array operations for data munging and cleaning, subsetting and filtering, transformation, and any other kinds of computations

 • Common array algorithms like sorting, unique, and set operations

 • Efficient descriptive statistics and aggregating/summarizing data

 • Data alignment and relational data manipulations for merging and joining together heterogeneous datasets

 • Expressing conditional logic as array expressions instead of loops with if-elifelse branches

 • Group-wise data manipulations (aggregation, transformation, function applica‐ tion)

 ## One of the reasons NumPy is so important for numerical computations in Python is because it is designed for efficiency on large arrays of data.
 There are a number of reasons for this:
-• NumPy internally stores data in a contiguous block of memory, independent of other built-in Python objects.
+- NumPy internally stores data in a `contiguous block of memory`, independent of other built-in Python objects.
 NumPy’s library of algorithms written in the C language can operate on this memory without any type checking or other overhead.

-NumPy arrays also use much less memory than built-in Python sequences.
+- NumPy arrays also use much less memory than built-in Python sequences.

-• NumPy operations perform complex computations on entire arrays without the need for Python for loops.
+- NumPy operations perform complex computations on entire arrays without the need for Python for loops.

 ```python=
 Now let’s multiply each sequence by 2: